ChrisWhealy/wasm_sha256/docs/080-read-file.md

 Based on the amount of data in the read buffer and whether or not we've hit EOF, the above code really does only two things:

-1. Calculates how many 64-byte message blocks the data in the read buffer represents.
+1. It calculates the integer number of 64-byte message blocks the data in the read buffer represents.
-2. If we've hit EOF, then potentially, an extra message block is created and populated with the relevant termination values.
+2. If we've hit EOF, then potentially, an extra message block needs to be created and populated with the relevant termination values.

 Once all that has been done, we can perform (or continue performing) the SHA256 hash calculation on the integer number of 64-byte message blocks in the read buffer.